simula/Kvasir-VQA-x1/README.md

 ## 📌 Citation

-Please cite the associated dataset paper if you use Kvasir-VQA-x1 in your work.
+Please cite the associated dataset paper if you use Kvasir-VQA-x1 in your work (coming soon).

----

-© 2025 SimulaMet & OsloMet